 Membrane filtration : The static MF is mainly used for sterilization.
 This requirement is met if all potentially harmful microorganisms can be removed.
 Because of the low Trubaufnahmefähigkeit large surfaces are needed, which is why the membranes are usually accordion-like folded (pleated).

-Cross-flow filtration (also crossflow filtration or tangential flow filtration): It is a dynamic filtration form.
-The name is derived from the direction of flow of the liquid.
+Cross-flow filtration (also cross-flow filtration or tangential flow filtration): It is a dynamic filtration form.
+The name is derived from the flow direction of the liquid.
 This is guided across a membrane surface (crossflow).
 Thus, the size range of the particles can be selected specifically.
 Depending on the particle sizes of the solids to be separated, micro-filtration (0.5 to 0.1 μm), ultra-filtration (0.1 to 0.01 μm) and nano-filtration (0.01 to 0.001 μm) are used μm).
-For sizes from 1 to 0.1 nm (billionths of a meter) one speaks of reverse osmosis (see under osmosis ).
+For sizes from 1 to 0.1 nm (billionths of a meter) it is called reverse osmosis (see osmosis ).

 The wine is pumped through the membrane at high speed.
 The filter cartridge consists of many asymmetrically constructed, hollow membrane fibers made of plastic in a vertically arranged filter housing.
 With newer models are no filter aids more necessary.
 The wine is repeatedly pumped through these hollow fibers in the cycle, a small, filtered part flows continuously sideways out of the housing, the greater part remains in circulation.
 The advantage of this technique is that the clarification (compared to all other techniques, where at least two operations are necessary) takes place in a single operation and a filtration is possible even at very high turbidity levels, such as in a still fermented young wine.

-Precoat filtration : In the static depth filtration form, filter aids such as diatomaceous. perlite u. cellulose as well as powdered resins as ion exchanger used.
-These are first suspended in a liquid (dissolved) and then washed to the filter support.
+Precoat Filtration : In the static depth filtration form, filter aids such as diatomaceous. perlite u. cellulose as well as powdered resins as ion exchanger used.
+These are first suspended in a liquid (dissolved) and then washed onto the filter support.
 Once a sufficiently thick filter cake has built up, which then acts as the actual filter, is switched to the liquid to be filtered.
-Thus, a substantial removal of the smallest undissolved particles is possible.
+This makes it possible to largely remove the smallest undissolved particles.
 In addition, depending on the aids too adsorptive Effects are achieved.

 Layer filtration : The static depth filtration form is predominantly used in Central Europe; in Austria about 90%.
 In contrast to Anschwemmform (where only one filter cake is built), there is a prefabricated filter bed.
 Depending on the application, this consists of a special mixture of filter aids such as cellulose, kieselguhr and / or perlite as well as resins, Depending on the mixture, special filter properties result.
 The only 3 to 5 mm thick layer results in a labyrinthine, closely meshed sieve with finest, countless branched channels.
 The wine flows through these channels relatively slowly.
 The mode of action results from a mechanical screening action and an additional adsorptive component.

-Drum Vacuum Filtration (Vacuum Rotary Filter Filtration): In this mold, a rotatable drum is mounted in a tub surrounded by a close-meshed stainless steel screen cloth.
+Drum Vacuum Filtration (Vacuum Rotary Filter Filtration): In this mold, a rotatable drum is mounted in a tub surrounded by a close-meshed stainless steel mesh screen.
 In the tub, a mixture of water and filter aid (diatomaceous earth or perlite) is added.
 This is only suitable for must trub, not for wine.

-The filtration residues (trub, yeast) are returned to the nutrient cycle in the vineyard, because organic matter predominantly nutrient humus character with high nitrogen content having.
-Larger amounts of filter aids reduce nutrient contents.
-But since a large-scale application in the fresh state is difficult, the residues are previously mostly after mixing with straw, bark, wood chop or rapecomposted, Excluded therefrom is the fining that results from a blue coloration, which must be discarded due to the cyano compounds contained in it (see under beautiful ).
+The filtration residues (trub, yeast) are recycled in the vineyard in the nutrient cycle, because organic matter predominantly Nährhumuscharakter with high nitrogen content having.
+Larger amounts of filter aids lower the nutrient contents.
+But since a large-scale application in the fresh state is difficult, the residues are previously mostly after mixing with straw, bark, Holzhäcksel or rapecomposted, Excluded therefrom is the fining of a blue tint, which has to be discarded due to the cyano compounds contained in it (see under beautiful ).

 Possible alternatives to filtration by means of various mechanical devices are flotation and centrifugation, Further procedures are under the keyword beautiful described.
-Complete lists of the numerous cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information under wine law is available at wine law,
+Complete listings of the numerous cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
+Comprehensive wine law information is available at wine law,